jackcooperusesvim/rust_mancala/README.md

 # Rustcala

-This is a simple mancala engine, which also contains a breadth-first depth-limited search algorithm to play the game.
+This is a simple mancala engine, which also contains a breadth-first depth-limited [MiniMax search algorithm](https://www.geeksforgeeks.org/mini-max-algorithm-in-artificial-intelligence/) to play the game.
 I am writing this to learn more about Rust, and this project will also be incorporated with my Machine Learning Library, also written in Rust.

 ## Relevant Structs
  - BoardSpace